polyglotdev/guide-to-spring-boot/movie-recommender-system/README.md

 By ensuring that the `CollaborativeFilter` bean is not requested during startup, you should see only the `content-based filter constructor called` message, aligning my output with the instructor's.

+# Mixing Bean Scope

+Learn what happens when the dependency of a singleton bean has prototype scope and how to get the correct output.

+We'll cover the following:

+- Singleton bean with prototype dependency
+- Proxy
+- `@Lookup` annotation